verygoodgraphics/vgg_runtime/CONTRIBUTING.md

 If you want to solve an unassigned issue in [#help-wanted](https://github.com/verygoodgraphics/vgg_runtime/labels/help%20wanted), you can reply under the comment thread, waiting for an assignment.
 You can create a [pull request](#pull-request) when the issue is sovled.

 ## Pull Request
-If you can fix any bug or make any improvement, welcome to send a pull request (PR).
+If you fix a bug, improve a document or create a new feature, welcome to send a pull request (PR).
+We will appreciate it.

 Both core team members and external contributors send pull requests which go through the same review process.
 Checkout [GitHub's pull request tutorial](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) in case of any issue.

 When opening a pull request, you will be asked to sign a [Contributor License Agreement (CLA)](.github/CLA.md), by posting a comment under instructions.